rxdvd/coderunner-docker/README.md

 # coderunner-docker

 Multi-container wrapper for the coderunner codebase using `docker-compose` and MongoDB.

+An implementation using PostgreSQL is available on the `postgres` branch.

 ## Setup & Usage